kfl/adventofcode_2021/notes.md

 Day 2
 -----

-Attempted to make a data parallel version, but could come up with the right monoid.
+Attempted to make a data parallel version, but could not come up with the right monoid.

 Wrote some nice QuickCheck.